joinmarket-webui/jamdocs/docs/glossary.md

 attacks](#sybil-attack), because a fidelity bond makes the creation of cryptographic identities costly.

+!!! warning
+    It is impossible to move or spend funds that are locked in a fidelity bond before the bond expires.
+They **cannot be used in collaborative transactions** as fidelity bonds are time-locked by the Bitcoin protocol.

 Fidelity bonds improve the privacy guarantees of the whole system and increase your chance of being chosen as a [market maker](#maker) drastically.